andreas-ekberg/Raytracer/README.md

 # Raytracer

 This is a raytracer done from scratch by Andreas Ekberg and Gustav Johansson, made in C++.
+The raytracer includes global illumination and 2 different surfaces, Lambertian and Mirror with perfect reflection.

 ## How to run